T Corona Borealis: February 2026 Still Waiting And Watching

 Following photos: I’ll post the most current or recent first, and deleting some of the earlier ones, maintaining about ten or so photos for review.

-Where is T located in the constellation?
-The following photo is from wikisky.org and has T marked with an X and inside the box.
+The following photo is from wikisky.org with T marked with an X.

 March 22nd @ 1:57 AM

-I removed or deleted many of my cellphone photos, but have included my first photo (below) from April 26th 2025 :
+I’ve deleted most of my cellphone photos from this post, but have included my first (below) from April 26th 2025: